satansdeer/satansdeer.github.com/content/legacy-posts/training-a-tiny-model-to-set-timers/index.md

 With line-by-line DSL, `google/flan-t5-small` was the best local candidate, but the best score was only `13/39`.
 The efficient-family models were smaller, but still weak.
 Tiny reached `10/39` in the early setup.
 That was not enough to ship.

-After compressed DSL, the comparison changed completely.
+After compressed DSL, the comparison changed .
 The chart that mattered was not accuracy alone; it was accuracy against model footprint.

 ![Performance and checkpoint size comparison for Flan-T5-small and T5-Efficient-tiny](./model-comparison.svg)